Albiv-web/Alb.DecoLimitLifter/README.md

 * Extremely huge blueprints are bounded by your configured ceilings (`Max*Bytes`).

 ## How to download?
-* Download and move entire folder into your FTD mods folder.
+* Download and move the entire folder into your FTD mods folder.

 ## What it does